-The American College of Veterinary Ophthalmologists (ACVO) is an association, not an actual physical location that has established certifying criteria for ophthalmologists.
+The American College of Veterinary Ophthalmologists (ACVO) is an organization, not an actual physical location that through the American Board of Veterinary Ophthalmology (ABVO) has established certifying criteria for ophthalmologists.
 After a person graduates from college (four years) and then veterinary school (four years), they usually complete a one-year internship in small animal medicine and surgery.
 The person then serves a three-year residency in ophthalmology under the teachings and guidance of faculty ophthalmologists.
-Once the residency is completed the board certification process begins first with a credentials package consisting of publications, case reports, and resume.
-If the credentials are accepted by the ACVO exam committee, the applicant is allowed to take the examination.
-The exam is a four-day ordeal consisting of written, practical, and surgical parts.
-Finally, after passing all of the above criteria, the veterinarian is considered a Diplomate of the American College of Veterinary Ophthalmologists or in short, is board-certified in veterinary ophthalmology.
+Once the residency is successfully completed and their credentials are accepted by the ABVO exam committee, the applicant is allowed to take the examination.
+The exam is a multi-day process consisting of multiple written and practical components.
+Finally, after passing all of the above criteria, the veterinarian is recognized as a Diplomate of the American College of Veterinary Ophthalmologists or in short, is board-certified in veterinary ophthalmology.

 Eye Care for Animals is accepting applications from qualified individuals for a 3-year residency position in comparative ophthalmology.
 Each year we carefully select a handful of candidates, wishing to specialize in veterinary ophthalmology, to join our residency program.
 These candidates must possess a strong work ethic, be self-motivated, and enthusiastic about providing exceptional veterinary care and service.